rsvim/rfc/2-EventLoop.md

 ![1](images/1-TUI.1.drawio.svg)

-When such a (classic) running loop comes to terminal+rust, we specifically introduce:
+When such a running loop comes to terminal+rust, we specifically introduce:

 - [Tokio](https://tokio.rs/) as async runtime.
 - [Crossterm](https://github.com/crossterm-rs/crossterm) as hardware driver for terminal.